KSJ Studios // Kay Saint Joseph

 Two tips for a small server with known members (i.e a friend group):

-• Avoid online-mode=false in your server.properties.
-There are legitimate use cases for this setting, but this guide does not cater to them.
+online-mode=falsein yourserver.properties.
+There are legitimate use cases for this setting, but this guide does not cater to them. - Use a whitelist.
+Enforce this in

 Optimisation guides

-• Paper Chan’s optimisation guide: This is an excellent guide on the various settings that can be changed in Paper to improve performance.
+JAVA_FLAGS="..."with the flags in the command. - Paper Chan’s optimisation guide: This is an excellent guide on the various settings that can be changed in Paper to improve performance.

 Markdown Converter